 Wellcome’s starting point was that public engagement practice is poorly evidenced.
 And where evidence does exist, it’s often not accessible.
-Our initial survey findings suggest that public engagement communities tend to operate in silos, forming ‘islands of activity’ that rarely exchange ideas and practice.
+This is backed up by our initial survey findings, which suggest that public engagement communities tend to operate in silos, forming ‘islands of activity’ that rarely exchange ideas and practice.
 All of this makes it difficult to embed and scale good practice to create meaningful impact.

 And so, if a funder – or a group of funders – wanted to invest in a global public engagement evidence initiative, what would be the best approach?